PG31. Missing Families

 2.1

-The local authority child protection adviser must be informed if a child subject of a child protection plan or an unborn child subject of a pre-birth child protection plan goes missing.
+The local authority child protection adviser must be informed if a child subject to a child protection plan or an unborn child subject to a pre-birth child protection plan goes missing.

 2.2

-Local authority children's social care, the police Child Abuse Investigation Team and police Missing Person's Unit should exchange information and work together.
+Local authority children's social care, the police Child Abuse Investigation Team and the police Missing Persons Unit should exchange information and work together.

 2.3

-Local authority children's social care must complete the assessment of risk to the child / unborn child, and of their needs.
-The assessment will require local authority children's social care to engage with all the agencies that have current or recent involvement with the child or expectant mother / family.
-Existing records in these agencies must be checked to obtain any information which may help to trace the mother / family (e.g. details of friends and relatives), and this information should be passed to the police officer undertaking enquiries to trace the mother.
+Local authority children's social care must complete an assessment of the risk to the child / unborn child, as well as their needs.
+The assessment will require local authority children's social care to engage with all agencies that have current or recent involvement with the child or expectant mother/family.
+Existing records in these agencies must be checked to obtain any information which may help to trace the mother/family (e.g. details of friends and relatives), and this information should be passed to the police officer undertaking enquiries to trace the mother.

 2.4